 Comedia: Publication Series on the Intercultural City

 Jude, Bloomfield; Franco Bianchini: Intercultural City: Planning for the Intercultural City.
 United Kingdom: Comedia, 2004.

 Naseem Kahn: The Road to Interculturalism - Tracking the Arts in a Changing World.
 United Kingdom: Comedia, 2006.

 Platform for Intercultural Euruope

-Initiated by the European Cultural Foundation and Culture Action Europe, this cross-sectoral civil society platform aims to raise awareness of intercultural dialogue and connections in Europe and advocates change on three levels: societal, organisational and policy.
+Initiated by the European Cultural Foundation and Culture Action Europe, this cross-sectoral civil society platform aimed at raising awareness of intercultural dialogue and connections in Europe and advocated change on three levels: societal, organisational and policy.

 European Forum for Arts and Heritage: Island and Bridges (2006)